Local Internet Connectivity Troubleshooting Checklist

 3. Run:

-3. Ensure port 443 (HTTPS) and any required Softdrive console ports are not blocked.
+3. Ensure HTTPS (port 443) and required Softdrive ports are not blocked

-• Check if other devices on the same network can access the internet.
+• Verify other devices on the same network have internet access

 • Flush DNS cache: